toast-success

 Tilije to Tal (1,700m)

-This 5-6 hour trek follows the Dudh Khola downstream, passing through the villages of Thonje and Dharapani, where you join the popular Annapurna Circuit trail.
-Continue through terraced fields and forests to Tal, a picturesque town situated beside a wide, flat valley and a beautiful waterfall.
-Here, you'll notice a gradual transition back to Hindu cultural influences as you descend to lower elevations.
-Accommodation: Teahouse in Tal.
+This trek follows the Dudh Khola downstream, passing through villages of Thonje and Dharapani, where you join the popular Annapurna Circuit trail.
+Continue through terraced fields and forests to Tal, a picturesque village situated beside a wide, flat valley and beautiful waterfall.
+Notice the gradual transition back to Hindu cultural influences.

 Day 15